alisabedard/jbwm/README.md

 # libjb
-Library of my common code for xcb and unix programming
+This is a library of convenience code for xcb, unix and C programming.
+It provides a common logging and assertion framework, simple class-style function pointer call macro, min and max macros, and more to come.